Lyndon Chatting-Walters was told he may never walk again as a result of the injuries he sustained in combat.

 "I was on strict bed rest for seven weeks [and] thought this was it for the rest of my life.

 "The surgeons couldn't tell me exactly what was going to happen to me.
 One said: 'you might be able to walk short distances if you're lucky'.
 And then a different one would say: 'you're never going to be able to do anything you used to do'."

 Given the extent of his injuries, rehabilitation should have been slow.

-But Chatting-Walters was determined to get back to work as quickly as possible.
+But Lyndon was determined to get back to work as quickly as possible.
 By early 2009 he was on base doing administration work for his squadron, albeit still wearing a spinal brace.

 By September 2010, he had returned to Afghanistan, against all but one doctor's advice.

 "I needed to go back to be with my mates and to finish what I started," he says.

 "But it was really hard the second time.
 I managed to find a surgeon who was willing to sign me off to go.
 [But] I was in horrendous pain.
 It was the most depressed I've ever been.
 I did four months there before my back just couldn't take it anymore."

 Back in the UK and told his injuries were too bad to even step foot on a UK military base, Lyndon had to accept that his military career was over.

 He was still only 21 and says he was "a total wreck".